mohammadkamel74/Face_Recognition_smile_pattern/README.md

 ## Dataset

 Since there is not any dataset for this task, an attempt is made to make a dataset.
 The dataset consists of 12 people each has 4 videos.
 We use three of videos for training and one for testing purposes.
-A sampel of dataset can be seen Training_Data folder.
+A sampel of dataset can be seen in the Training_Data folder.
 In case you need the full data you can directly contact me via email.

 email: kamel.1911242@studenti.uniroma1.it